Early life of José de San Martín: Infancy

 Bartolomé Mitre considers that, during this time, San Martín made studies at the Real seminary of nobles, in Madrid.
 Otero points that it was unlikely that San Martín could be accepted at a school for nobility when he did not have noble ancestry, but accepts a point suggested by Domingo Faustino Sarmiento: he could have been accepted because of coming from a distinguished, even if not noble, family.
 However, later investigations dismissed the idea completely.
 The 1934 director of the National Historical Archive of Spain denied to Luis Enrique Azarola Gil that San Martín had attended that school in the time between 1770 and 1799.
 He said that "I apologize if this categoric statement may contradict in something the biography of San Martín, but things are like this, and we must stick to the factual things".
 Besides, the San Martín family stayed in Madrid for a single year, between 1784 and 1785, while Juan expected an answer to his request of retirement or a new military destiny.
 José María Garante Córdoba considers it unlikely that Juan would send his children to school under such circumstances, and even Juan himself regrets in one of those requests that he could not allow his children to study.
 Besides, it is completely unlikely that the family would move and leave the infant José alone in Madrid to pursue studies.
 Spanish historians that studied the life of San Martín at their country consider instead that he made his studies at the free School of Temporalities, in Málaga.
-But, as he arrived to the city in 1785 and joined the army in 1789, he would not had completed the six-years elementary education.
+But, as he arrived to the city in 1785 and joined the army in 1789, he would not have completed the six-years elementary education.